lsst-dm/dmtn-175/index.rst

 .. option:: --allow-pruning

-   When refreshing a `~lsst.pipe.base.QuantumGraph`, allow a quan`camptum to be removed if one or more of its input datasets cannot be resolved and the `~lsst.pipe.base.PipelineTask` indicates that the quantum is not viable without them.
+   When refreshing a `~lsst.pipe.base.QuantumGraph`, allow a quantum to be removed if one or more of its input datasets cannot be resolved and the `~lsst.pipe.base.PipelineTask` indicates that the quantum is not viable without them.

    When this option is not given and an nonviable quantum is found, the refresh operation fails but the campaign and its `~lsst.pipe.base.QuantumGraph` are not modified.